 In What Zone Does Yarrow Grow Best?

 Yarrow is a perennial that grows best in U.S. Department of Agriculture plant hardiness zones 3 through 9.
 Because this native plant is tough, if you really want to grow it in zones 2 or 10, go ahead and give it a try.
-For the lower zones, use plenty of mulch over the winter to help the plants make it through the cold.
+In the colder regions of its hardiness range, use plenty of mulch over the winter to help the plants make it through the cold.
 In zone 10, plant yarrow where it gets shade in the hottest afternoon hours.

 When Should You Plant Yarrow?